Adaptive-Resolution Field Mapping Using Gaussian Process Fusion with Integral Kernels: Related Work

 \subsection{Multi-Resolution Mapping}

-In many real-world terrain monitoring scenarios, the distribution of information in the environment is not uniform, i.e. some areas are considered more informative for mapping than others.
-Therefore, maintaining a map with constant resolution over the whole terrain is inefficient.
-A common method to generate more compact map representations is using tree structures.
-A well-known algorithm in this category is OctoMap, which is based on the octree structure~\citep{Hornung2013}.
-Each node in the octree represents the space contained in a voxel.
-This voxel is then recursively divided into eight sub-volumes until the maximal resolution is reached.
-If all child nodes have the same state, e.g. occupied, the nodes are pruned, resulting in both memory-savings and the preservation of highly precise maps. \citet{Funk2021} use the octree structure in an online mapping system that adjusts the map resolution based on occupancy state.
-Similarly, \citet{Chen2015} apply quadtree to build multi-resolution 2D maps.
-Nd-tree generalizes these approaches by subdividing any d-dimensional volume recursively with $N^{d}$ children~\citep{Einhorn2010, Einhorn2011}.
-Rather than compressing the maps only after they have already been built, as in the case of OctoMap, we change the map resolution online based on incoming measurements in a similar way to~\citet{Einhorn2011,Funk2021}.
-This enables us to tailor the map structure to conserve memory and computation time in applications requiring online mapping, such as adaptive path planning~\citep{Popovic2020, Hitz2017}.
+In practice, many monitoring scenarios exhibit a non-uniform distribution of information in the environment, i.e., some regions are considered more interesting or informative for mapping than others.
+Therefore, maintaining a map with constant resolution over the whole environment is redundant and costly.
+A common method to generate compact map representations is by using tree structures.
+A well-known algorithm in this category is OctoMap~\citep{Hornung2013}, which prunes child nodes with the same state, e.g., occupied, to achieve both memory-savings and highly precise maps. \citet{Funk2021} use the octree structure in an online mapping system that adjusts map resolution based on occupancy state.
+Similarly, \citet{Chen2015} apply quadtrees to build multi-resolution 2D maps.
+The ND-tree generalizes these approaches by subdividing any $d$-dimensional volume recursively with $N^{d}$ children~\citep{Einhorn2011}.
+Rather than compressing a map only in a postprocessing step, as in OctoMap, we adapt the map resolution online based on incoming measurements similarly to~\citet{Einhorn2011} and \citet{Funk2021}.
+Our approach shares the same motivation, as we tailor the map structure to conserve memory and computation time in applications requiring online mapping, such as adaptive path planning~\citep{Popovic2020, Hitz2017, Hollinger2014}.